4-Part Online Professional Briefing

 Primary care premises will have to change post-COVID-19 and adapt very quickly.
 What will medical centres and the patient experience look and feel like as we move to a new and challenging environment?
 How will alterations be funded?
 Many medical centres are not fit for purpose, not fit for the new way of consulting – with the medical professional and patient/customer consultation via digital means.
 This raises many questions: how must the property be future proofed in a way never seen before?
 How can social distancing be ensured in some of the older practice centres?
 How can technology requirements be effectively introduced and quickly deployed?
 The implications for leases, rent review provisions and rents.

-This on-demand series is designed for all medical practice owners and practice managers, investors, funders, primary care estate directors, legal advisors to the primary healthcare sector, planners and agents.
+This new online series is designed for all medical practice owners and practice managers, investors, funders, primary care estate directors, legal advisors to the primary healthcare sector, planners and agents.

 Sessions: